Embraer EMB 314 Super Tucano: Colombia

-Anti-FARC operation Odiseo
+On 2 October 2010, during Operation Darién, Super Tucanos used infrared cameras to spot and bombard the FARC 57th front in the Chocó Department, just a kilometer away from the Panama border.
+Five rebels, including several commanders, were killed.
 On 15 October 2011, Operation Odiseo started with a total of 969 members of the Colombian armed forces.
 A total of 18 aircraft participated in Operation Odiseo.
 On 4 November 2011, five Super Tucanos dropped 1000 lb (450 kg) and 250 lb (135 kg) bombs, plus high-precision smart bombs.
 This operation ended with the death of the leader of the Revolutionary Armed Forces of Colombia (Fuerzas Armadas Revolucionarias de Colombia, FARC), Alfonso Cano.
 It was biggest blow in the history of the guerrilla organization.

-Anti-FARC operation Frontera

 At dawn of 22 February 2012, EMB-314s identified the camp of FARC's 57th Front, 15 km north of Bojayá near the border with Panama.
 In Operation Frontera, Super Tucanos dropped two high-precision bombs, destroying the camp and killing six FARC rebels, including Pedro Alfonso Alvarado (alias "Mapanao"), who was responsible for the Bojayá massacre in 2002, in which 119 civilians were killed.